kubeflow/website/content/en/docs/distributions/azure/troubleshooting-azure.md

 weight = 100

 +++
-### Jupyter Notebook ‘is not a valid page’ when accessing notebook
+### Jupyter Notebook ‘is not a valid page’ when accessing workbench
 Restarting the ambassador pods will often fix this issue:
 `kubectl delete pods -l service=ambassador`